 - Evacuate the premises and close the doors behind you.

-- Immediately advise security services, the police, or the Sûreté du Québec (provincial police).
+- Immediately advise security services or the Sûreté du Québec (provincial police).

 - Wait in a safe place until the police arrive.